Skip to main content

 2. While the potatoes are cooking, heat olive oil in a pan over medium heat.
 Add the onion and sauté 2-3 minutes, add crushed garlic and chopped carrots, sauté until the carrots are tender, about 5-7 minutes.

-3. Add the ground lamb, Cook until no longer pink, about 5 minutes.
+3. Add the ground lamb, cook until no longer pink, about 5 minutes.
 Season with salt, pepper, chopped rosemary and thyme.
 Add tomato paste, Worcestershire sauce, flour and stir.

 4. Add beef broth and peas.
 Bring to a simmer, reduce heat to low and cook, stirring occasionally, until sauce thickens.